 How is an icon born?
 Fiat thinks it has the answer: take the shape of a well-known classic, enlarge it, modernise it, then add pops of colour.
-It’s a neat trick which Fiat successfully pulled off with the 500, but this time cutesy curves are out and boxy 1980s styling is in.
+It’s a neat trick which Fiat successfully pulled off with the 500, but this time cutesy curves are out and bold boxy 1980s styling is in.
 So, there you have it – enter the Grande Panda.
-We’ve already driven the electric Grande Panda and now there’s a mild hybrid version which provides an even more affordable way to get behind the wheel of this fun-filled car.
+We’ve already driven the electric Grande Panda but if full electrification doesn’t fit your driving life just yet this hybrid offers the convenience of fuelling from a regular petrol pump with a battery-powered boost to keep your visits to the forecourt to a minimum.
 The Grande Panda Hybrid is full of charm, great value and easy to get on with making it stand out against its closely related cousin the Citroen C3 and other competitors like the Suzuki Swift.
+The hybrid system is also a lot more effective and nicer to drive than those in rivals like the MG3 or Chery Tiggo 4 as well.

 The Grande Panda Hybrid comfortably undercuts rival like the MG3 Hybrid+, Suzuki Swift and Citroen C3.
 Despite the entry-level Pop trim being true to the Panda’s utilitarian roots, it does have all the essentials you really need.
 However, those looking for more mod-cons will be pleased to know the cost to move up a grade is relatively small.
-Our test route around the rainy Italian countryside included squeezing through narrow villages, which wasn’t the best test of fuel economy but Fiat claims the mild hybrid system should be capable of around 55mpg.
-This seems plausible, though we would have to spend more time with the Grande Panda to get a realistic view of efficiency.
+We’d like to spend some quality time with the hybrid to really test its fuel-saving credentials but, from short drives first on the Italian launch and now on home soil, the claims of 50+ mpg look viable, the system even more effective around town where it can spend more time with the petrol engine off.
 The lack of large battery helps to keep the outright cost down which should help private buyers, yet company car drivers will need to choose the fully electric version to gain any Benefit in Kind advantages.

 Expert rating: 5/5